moniafavaro/journi/README.md

 With the search bar, the user can look for location or other users.

-When the user is in someone else profile they can see their posts and also follow this account.
+When the user is in someone else's profile they can see their posts and also follow this account.

-In the home page the user will see the map and the feed with the accounts they follow, and they can leave comments in other accounts posts.
+In the home page the user will see the map and the feed with the accounts they follow, and they can leave comments in other accounts' posts.

 # Framework Used